-Gibbs gives us the ultimate locked room mystery, ON THE MOON!
-This book is full of science, intrigue, and suspense all flavored with his light, humorous touch. [chapter book, ages 8 and up]
+Gibbs gives us the ultimate locked-room mystery, ON THE MOON!
+This book is full of science, intrigue, and suspense all flavored with his light, humorous touch. [middle grade, ages 8 and up]

 Also by Stuart Gibbs: The Spy School series & the FunJungle series.
 My son is a big fan of the FunJungle series.

 Better Nate Than Ever by Tim Federle

 From the very first page, Nate’s voice will have you rolling with laughter as you follow him on his journey from Jankburg Pa. to New York City to become a Broadway star.
 The only problem is his parents don’t know he’s gone (and he has no clue what he’s doing.)
 Humor, heart, and poignancy abound as Nate sets off alone to become who he wants to be.
-This is a story about embracing your true self, and following your dreams. [graphic novel, for ages 8 and up]
+This is a story about embracing your true self, and following your dreams. [middle grade, for ages 8 and up]

 Timmy Failure series by Stephan Pastis

 Timmy Failure and his business partner Total (who is a polar bear) run perhaps the greatest detective agency in the world, in this hilarious, heavily illustrated series.
 Pastis’ simple, yet hilarious illustrations perfectly accentuate Timmy’s obliviousness as he tries to solve various mysteries.
 But there’s a lot more at play.
 These books also brush on more serious issues of poverty and single parenthood.
 These books read almost like a “diary” type book but have more cohesive narratives, so they are a great segue from Wimpy Kid to more complete novels.
-The fast, funny text and hilarious artwork mean kids will tear this series up. [chapter book, for ages 8 and up] This is my son’s Drop Everything And Read (DEAR) book.
+The fast, funny text and hilarious artwork mean kids will tear this series up. [middle grade, for ages 8 and up] This is my son’s Drop Everything And Read (DEAR) book.

 I Am Genius of Unspeakable Evil and I Want To Be Your Class President by Josh Lieb